12 Ways to Make Money Online in Canada

 Creative ways to make money online

 Using online platforms as a way to make money might seem a bit daunting, but it’s not always as complicated as it seems.
+There are even ways for kids to make money online.
 You have so many different options to creatively make money online.
 It’s likely that at least one or more of these options will be appealing.

 Here’s a list of how you can capitalize off the internet to either make a living or earn some extra dollars: